Get insider access

 2. Best Upper Mid-Range Dell Laptop

-Other good features contributing to the user experience are a good 1080p webcam, Wi-Fi 7 connectivity (the latest Wi-Fi standard), and a 55Wh battery that will last you a full workday on a single charge (if you primarily use it for light tasks).
+Other features contributing to a positive user experience are a good 1080p webcam, Wi-Fi 7 connectivity (the latest Wi-Fi standard), and a 55Wh battery that will last you a full workday on a single charge (if you primarily use it for light tasks).
 Unfortunately, its port selection is scant, only comprising two USB-C/Thunderbolt 4s.
-Finally, just like the XPS 16 above, the keyboard and touchpad are the major pain points here; they feature the same edge-to-edge keycaps that are prone to accidental inputs, and since you can't see the touchpad, you can sometimes be right at the edge, making the tracking feel inconsistent.
+Finally, just like the XPS 16 above, the keyboard and touchpad are major pain points here; they feature the same edge-to-edge keycaps that are prone to accidental inputs, and since you can't see the touchpad, you can sometimes be right at the edge where the tracking is inconsistent.

 See our review